The Chemistry behind Perfume

 Source: http://www.skymetweather.com/gallery/toplists/101-Places-in-Europe-You-Must-Visit/

-During lab work, as students we might have wondered how distillation is applied in real life.
-Here we go!
-One of the major process of perfume making is distillation.
+During lab work, as students, we might have wondered how distillation is applied in real life.
+One of the major processes of perfume-making is distillation.
 Distillation is a technique of capturing essential oil from flowers or plants using water vapour.
 However, not all raw materials in perfumery can be treated with distillation.
-There are also other methods such as such as maceration and enfleurage.
-Maceration is a method similar to extraction where essential oils found in certain types of flowers are extracted to be used in fragrances.
-The essentials oils are extracted by soaking the flowers in water, oil or a solvent.
-Enfleurage is two-step process of drawing out a fragrance into a fat or oil base and then extracting it with an alcohol.
+There are also other methods, such as maceration and enfleurage.
+Maceration is a method similar to extraction, where essential oils found in certain types of flowers are extracted to be used in fragrances.
+Essential oils are extracted by soaking the flowers in water, oil or a solvent.
+Enfleurage is a two-step process of drawing a fragrance into a fat or oil base and then extracting it with alcohol.

 The main ingredients of a perfume are ethyl alcohol and essential oils.
-The concentration of essential oils such as agarwood, sandalwood, cedarwood determines how long it can last on your skin.
-A solid perfume has 20-30% essential oil, Eau de Parfum (EDP) has 8-15% and Eau de Toilette (EDT) has 4-8% essential oil.
+The concentration of essential oils such as agarwood, sandalwood, and cedarwood determines how long it can last on your skin.
+A solid perfume has 20-30% essential oil, Eau de Parfum (EDP) has 8-15%, and Eau de Toilette (EDT) has 4-8% essential oil.
 The remaining portion is ethyl alcohol.
-Descriptions such as EDP and EDT are used to identify the concentration of oil in a fragrance composition.
+Descriptions such as EDP and EDT identify the oil concentration in a fragrance composition.

-Down the road, we might have noticed people saying “the perfume smells good on you” when we are wearing a certain perfume.
-Why do you think perfume is made in a wide range such as woody, citrus and to suit people’s preference?
+Down the road, we might have noticed people saying, “The perfume smells good on you,” when we are wearing a certain perfume.
+Why do you think perfume is made in various scent profiles, such as woody and citrusy, to suit people’s preferences?

-This is because body chemistry plays a huge role in how fragrance performs on the skin.
+Your body’s chemistry plays a huge role in how fragrance performs on the skin.
 Each individual has a different body chemistry.
 For instance, every person has a different body odour.
-Fragrance usually last longer on the moist skin compared to a dry skin and that is the reason there is summer and winter perfume.
+Fragrance usually lasts longer on moist skin than dry skin, which is why there is summer and winter perfume.
 It is usually recommended to apply perfume on the pulse points because these are the locations on the body where the blood vessels are closest to the skin.
 The heat generated from the pulse points helps to diffuse, magnify and amplify a scent.

-Another factor that determines the longevity of the fragrance is the molecules of perfume.
+Another factor that determines the fragrance’s longevity is the perfume molecules.
 As humans are made up of cells, perfumes are made up of molecules.
-The size of molecule and smell are correlated because the size of molecules determines how fast it oxidizes.
-The smaller molecules such as light citrus aroma oxidises quickly.
+The size of molecules and smell are correlated because the size of molecules determines how fast they oxidise.
+The smaller molecules, such as light citrus aroma, oxidise quickly.

-For instance, the molecule of a musk is complex and has a lot more electrons to give away before it disappears.
-The molecules of some synthetic musks are so large and complex that they literally can last days on your skin.
+For instance, the musk molecule is complex and has many more electrons to give away before it disappears.
+The molecules of some synthetic musks are so large and complex that they can last days on your skin.

 Molecular structure of limonene (light citrus aroma)